An ice cream maker bowl filled with freshly churned chocolate ice cream and a scoop with a scoop of chocolate ice cream.

 If your ice cream maker has a removable freezer bowl, put it in the freezer for the whole time indicated by the manufacturer before churning, usually 24 hours.

-Step 1: Melt the chocolate
+Step 1: Make the ice cream mixture

 Place a rubber spatula and a whisk on a plate next to the stovetop to have them ready to use interchangeably.